winterath/Rewr-AI-ter/README.md

 # How the RAG system works

-ALright.
+Alright.
 So we're in the website, ok?
 OK. we type in a query from the console, we give it to the AI, and bada bing bada boom, the AI gives you a magical response.
 But how does it actually work?

 ## Putting the sauce in the pizza